What is this?

 The assessment should be regularly reviewed, in particular if the Alert Level is changed in the area where the business/activity operates.

-Local authorities will monitor compliance with the Regulations so you can expect to receive a visit or phone call or e-mail from your local authority enforcement officer regarding your risk assessment and the reasonable measures you have implemented in your setting.
+Local authorities will monitor compliance with the Regulations so you can expect to receive a visit/phone call/e-mail from your local authority enforcement officer regarding your risk assessment and the reasonable measures you have implemented in your setting.

 NB: it is not the role of local enforcement officer to approve your risk assessment and approach to reasonable measures.